theory/jsonpath/README.md

 The jsonpath package provides [RFC 9535 JSONPath] functionality in Go.

+## Learn More

+*   📦 See the [package documentation][docs] for usage and examples.
+*   📚 See the [RFC 9535 JSONPath] standard for details on the JSONPath query syntax and examples of its usage.
+*   🛝 Try it out in the [Playground].

 ## JSONPath Expressions

 A brief overview of RFC [9535 JSONPath] syntax: